 There is no “best” color of a diamond, but the purer the color, the more valuable the stone.
 Prepare your budget in advance if you want to invest in a vivid fancy diamond, because color doesn’t come cheap!

 More saturated diamond colors—like deep pink or blue—can command tens of thousands of dollars, which means you need to know what you are purchasing is legit!
 Before you buy any fancy diamond, be sure that the stone is certified.
 Otherwise, you may just be buying a colored gemstone—or worse, a completely fake stone.

 Your stone should be certified by one of the notable diamond laboratories like the Gemological Institute of America (GIA).
 The diamond’s certification paperwork also should note the color of the diamond.
 We advise against purchasing a fancy diamond that isn’t certified!

 Show off that Hue

 The color of your fancy diamond should be showcased, so choose a setting that ensures the color pops.
-Dark hued diamonds like deep pinks, blues and yellows look amazing when set within cool metals like platinum or white gold.
+Dark hues like deep pink, blue, and yellow diamond engagement rings look amazing when set within cool metals like platinum or white gold.

 Warm yellow gold flatters warmer hued diamonds—like champagne, brown or orange.
 Yellow diamonds also look amazing in yellow gold.
 Rose gold and rose-inspired engagement ring settings add a romantic touch to any design featuring a fancy pink diamond.

 Fire & Ice